AKJUS/StormByte/README.md

-Here’s the updated README with references to the Logger module:

----

 # StormByte

 StormByte is a comprehensive, cross-platform C++ library aimed at easing system programming, configuration management, logging, and database handling tasks.
 This library provides a unified API that abstracts away the complexities and inconsistencies of different platforms (Windows, Linux).